-Lush and creamy boiled eggs au gratin… Have you ever thought of preparing this drop dead au gratin dish?
-This is a great idea for when you have a couple of leftover hard-boiled eggs in your fridge!
+Lush and creamy eggs au gratin… Not sure why I have never come up with this drop dead au gratin recipe.
+We often have a couple of hard-boiled eggs in our fridge.

 And here is why.